realworldocaml/book/book/03-modules.md

 ocamlc freq.ml -o freq
 ~~~~~~~~~~~~~~~

-But in our case, this command will fail with the error `Unbound module
+But in this case, this command will fail with the error `Unbound
-Core`.
-We need a somewhat more complex invocation to get Core linked
+module Core`.
+We need a somewhat more complex invocation to get Core
-in:
+linked in:

 ~~~~~~~~~~~~~~~
 ocamlfind ocamlc -linkpkg -thread -package core freq.ml \